johndunne2019/pands-problem-set/README.md

  This file contains my solution to problem 2 in the Problem Set which outputs whether or not today is a day beginning with the letter T. The datetime module is used in this solution and within the datetime module I have used the weekday() function to identify the weekday.
 From my research online I found out the weekday () function returns an integer which corresponds to the day of the week.
 I used an if statement to check whether the current day is Tuesday or Thursday which in this case is 1 and 3 using the weekday() function.
 I used the "or" logical operator to check both conditions in the same line.
 An else statement is used to print an output for the other days of the week that are not given an output as a result of the if statement.

 **Further reading and references**
-* I used the example we covered in the week 1 lecture "Run a python program": https://web.microsoftstream.com/video/cd3347c4-8296-4e8c-bb63-01ef5452de17 as a starting point in writing this program and further developed the solution through additional research listed below.
+* This program is adapted from the example we covered in the week 1 lecture "Run a python program": https://web.microsoftstream.com/video/cd3347c4-8296-4e8c-bb63-01ef5452de17 and I further developed the solution through additional research listed below.
 * I read about the datetime module here: https://docs.python.org/3/library/datetime.html and https://stackoverflow.com/questions/9847213/how-do-i-get-the-day-of-week-given-a-date-in-python
 * I read about the weekday() function here: https://pythontic.com/datetime/date/weekday
 * I learnt about else statements in the week 4 lecture on conditionals: https://web.microsoftstream.com/video/82894055-5147-487d-ab35-6bf5c51cd889